MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/economy/non-receipt-payment-processing.md

 }
 ```

-**Steam** uses a callback mechanism to inform the title of completion of the purchase process, so you will need to register a callback handler for the **MicroTxnAuthorizationResponse_t** callback.
+Steam uses a callback mechanism to inform the title of completion of the purchase process, so you will need to register a callback handler for the MicroTxnAuthorizationResponse_t callback.

-Registered **Steam** developers can get further information on this process at this location: [https://partner.steamgames.com/documentation/MicroTxn#WebPurchasing](https://partner.steamgames.com/documentation/MicroTxn#WebPurchasing).
+Registered Steam developers can get further information on this process at this location: [https://partner.steamgames.com/documentation/MicroTxn#WebPurchasing](https://partner.steamgames.com/documentation/MicroTxn#WebPurchasing).

-Upon receiving the callback, the title should proceed to the **ConfirmPurchase** call, shown in the [Last Step: Confirm the Purchase](#last-step-confirm-the-purchase) section.
+Upon receiving the callback, the title should proceed to the ConfirmPurchase call, shown in the [Last Step: Confirm the Purchase](#last-step-confirm-the-purchase) section.

 ### PayPal

-With PayPal, the **PayForPurchase** call is practically the same as with **Steam**.
+With PayPal, the `PayForPurchase` call is practically the same as with Steam.

 ```csharp
 PlayFabClientAPI.PayForPurchase(new PayForPurchaseRequest() {